xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-001.md

 ### Asynchronous initialization

 This is also a significant difference between WebGPU and WebGL.
-In WebGL, obtaining the context is a synchronous process, whereas obtaining a Device in WebGL is asynchronous:
+In WebGL, obtaining the context is a synchronous process, whereas obtaining a Device in WebGPU is asynchronous:

 ```ts
 // create a context in WebGL